Home

 • Automatic lead allocation: When a contact fills out a form or meets certain criteria, HubSpot automatically assigns them to the appropriate sales representative.
 New leads are processed without delay and are not lost.

-• Email and follow-up automation: After inquiries or downloads, HubSpot automatically sends appropriate emails or reminders.
+• Email and follow-up automation: After enquiries or downloads, HubSpot automatically sends appropriate emails or reminders.

 • Automatic task creation: HubSpot creates tasks when a deal reaches a certain status or a ticket is open for a long time.
-Responsible persons are actively reminded and no process is stopped.
+Responsible persons are actively reminded and no process is left unattended.

-• Two-way sync: Using the Operations Hub, HubSpot synchronizes data with ERP, accounting, or support systems.
+• Two-way sync: Using the Operations Hub, HubSpot synchronises data with ERP, accounting, or support systems.

-• Automated data cleansing: HubSpot can standardize spellings, remove duplicates, or automatically format fields.
+• Automated data cleansing: HubSpot can standardise spellings, remove duplicates, or automatically format fields.

 If you want to build or expand your automations in HubSpot, you can start with a certified partner.
-In this way, you ensure that your workflow automations from the start safe and stable run.
+This ensures that your workflow automations run safely and stably from the start.

-• Setting up and optimizing workflows for marketing, sales and service
+• Setting up and optimising workflows for marketing, sales and service

-• Integrate external applications via HubSpot Operations Hub or API
+• Integrating external applications via HubSpot Operations Hub or API

 • Data migration, testing, and ongoing support